 The mediant chord (iii) is somewhat rare.
 It should be treated as an expansion of tonic function. (p.292)

-bIII is derived from modal mixture, and should be treated as a PD.
+bIII is derived from modal mixture, and should be treated as a PD. (p.426)

 “V”/”viio7” Chords

 The viio (and especially the viio6) chord can be thought of as a substitution for the V chord.
 Both should be considered dominant function. (p.254)